 Excavation Errors Are the Leading Cause of Significant Gas Line Accidents

-The Pipeline and Hazardous Materials Safety Administration (PHMSA) keeps thorough records of all underground pipeline breaches in the U.S, including natural gas.
-Over the past 20 years, ruptured gas distribution systems have killed an annual average of 10 people, and injured an average of 46 more.
+The Pipeline and Hazardous Materials Safety Administration (PHMSA) keeps thorough records of all underground pipeline breaches in the U.S., including natural gas.
+In the past, ruptured gas distribution systems have killed an annual average of ten people and injured an average of 46 more.

 Construction Companies Are Subject to Specific Safety Protocols When Digging